List of JoJo's Bizarre Adventure characters: Part 6: Stone Ocean

 Emporio Alniño is an 11-year-old Cuban-American child, born inside the Green Dolphin prison.
 He seeks to avenge his mother, who was murdered by Pucci, and has an edge due to Pucci knowing nothing about his existence.
 He is always seen wearing a baseball uniform and cap, resembling those worn by the Chicago Cubs.
 His non-combat Stand, Burning Down the House (バーニング・ダウン・ザ・ハウス, Bāningu Daun Za Hausu), (Note: "Burn the House Down" in official English Releases.) can manipulate, see, and use ghostly objects.
 He sympathizes with Jolyne and becomes one of her most crucial allies.
 Emporio eventually succeeds in killing Enrico Pucci using Weather Report's Stand, and lives on in the new universe as the lone witness to Jolyne's story.

+In Japanese, he is voiced by Atsumi Tanezaki in the anime and subsequent appearances, and Junko Kitanishi in Eyes of Heaven.
+In English, he is voiced by Casey Mongillo.